 Then, directly below, choose your preset – we recommend using the YouTube 1080p Full HD preset – but don’t worry – this can be customised to suit; you don’t want to leave it on the exact preset.
 Remember to make sure that directly below the format and preset, both the audio and video checkboxes are both ticked.

-Basic video settings and bitrate settings for YouTube
+Set the basic video settings and bitrate settings for YouTube

 You will then want to click on the Basic Video Settings tab.
 Here we recommend setting the Frame rate to 23.976 and make sure the “Width” is 1,920 and the Height is 1,080.